Alessandro1234567/BoardProject/README.md

 #### Alessandro Zago

-> During the development, I encountered several hurdles that affected efficiency and required focused analysis:
+ During the development, I encountered several hurdles that affected efficiency and required focused analysis:

->
-> - **Project Structure**:
+ - **Project Structure**:
     Understanding the interdependencies between modules took significant time.
 I traced folder hierarchies and entry points to identify how to implement feature changes.

->
-> #### Single Board Instance:
+ #### Single Board Instance:

->
-> - **Advantage**:
+ - **Advantage**:
-    > Centralized state in `model/impl/RealEventHandler.doAttack()` made coordinating attack sequences straightforward and reduced data duplication.
+     Centralized state in `model/impl/RealEventHandler.doAttack()` made coordinating attack sequences straightforward and reduced data duplication.>
->
->- **Disadvantage**:
+- **Disadvantage**:
-   > In `model/utils/UnitGenerator`, spawning units safely demanded extra synchronization and collision checks, increasing code complexity.
+    In `model/utils/UnitGenerator`, spawning units safely demanded extra synchronization and collision checks, increasing code complexity.

 #### Danial Davoodi

-> One of the difficulties I encountered while working on this project was the initial challenge of understanding how the
-> game’s code works, and I had to carefully read through the code and all the declarations and usages of the various
+ One of the difficulties I encountered while working on this project was the initial challenge of understanding how the game’s code works, and I had to carefully read through the code and all the declarations and usages of the various methods.
-> methods.

 #### Nicola Chen

-> The initial challenge was to become familiar with code written by another person, after that it was mainly about how to structure the class `UnitMerger`
-> and write clean, factorized and easy to read code
+ The initial challenge was to become familiar with code written by another person, after that it was mainly about how to structure the class `UnitMerger` and write clean, factorized and easy to read code
 ---